History

 1929

 Paper begins rolling off the second paper machine, the largest kraft paper machine in the world at the time.
+The plant produced 70,000 tons of paper that year!

 1935